luis-almeida/menu/README.md

 They don't even use it in the [CSS spec](http://www.w3.org/TR/CSS21/generate.html) to add automatic numbering to the list of links!

 We can even use this CSS property to automatically count our sub menu items.
-This is really helpful because the count will automatically be updated in case we add more items dynamically (Ajax for instance).
+This is really helpful because the count will automatically be updated in case we add more items dynamically (Ajax calls).

 The markup is basic, no need to use spans or any other elements for the numbers: